 The suction inlet or impeller may become clogged with debris.
 In some cases, stopping the pump momentarily may backflush this blockage.
-If backflushing does not clear the debris, remove the pump from the dry pit and clear manually.
+If backflushing does not clear the debris, remove the pump from the sump or wet well and clear manually.